swarmsoflizards/GESMidterm/ProcessJournal.md

 ## 12-9-2019 - Final build and playtesting
 - - - -
 Last night I built the version I submitted as my final project and I'm using for playtesting in class today.
 It's been performing perfectly.

+I got a ton of great notes duirng playtesting that I've documented on paper and in my issues, and I'm going to add a handful of bulletpoints here to document the most important notes.

+I know that I want to continue working on this project casually over break and in the future as a more complete portfolio piece